MEI Travel Banner Ad

 Best Adults Only Cruises

-The ship features nine restaurants, five of which are included in the cruise fare.
+The ship features 10 restaurants, half of which are included in the cruise fare.
 The Dining Club is a high-end specialty venue that also offers The Great Musical Afternoon Tea.
 Dishes are inspired by famous musicals, and teas and a cocktail are included in the event fee.
 Other dining highlights include Kora La pan-Asian restaurant, Surf & Turf Steakhouse, Beach Cove with a barbecue-inspired menu, and Nonna’s where you can create your own pizzas and pastas.

 Marella Explorer 2 sails mostly in the Mediterranean and Caribbean.